 This compass is self-calibrating, which eliminates the need to manually reset the compass.
-When the vehicle is new, the compass may appear erratic and the EVIC will display CAL until the compass is calibrated.
-You may also calibrate the compass by completing one or more 360-degree turns (in an area free from large metal or metallic objects) until the CAL indicator displayed in the EVIC turns off.
+When the vehicle is new, the compass may appear erratic until it is calibrated.
+You may also calibrate the compass by completing one or more 360-degree turns (in an area free from large metal or metallic objects).
 The compass will now function normally.